rbowsley/lamplighthelp/source/14-1-4_Report_Presentation.markdown

 The row and column data drop-down lists give you the chance to specify exactly what you want to see in your table.
 When you specify row data and run the {{report}}, {{Lamplight}} will present the information split into rows by the field that you have chosen.

-For example, if you choose to sort the rows by what field you would like to see represented in the rows of your table, For example, you could choose to show your results by 'Day of the week':
+For example, if you choose to sort the rows by what field you would like to see represented in the rows of your table, you could choose to show your results by 'Day of the week':

 ![{{Report}} Presented by Row Data](13.1.4d.png)